 5. Order meat and veggies or salads– Chances are you will be going to some sort of restaurant and your first thought after looking at the menu is going to be clouded in the fear that you need to get something substantial because it will be a long time again until you eat again and you don’t want to be hungry.
 BAM- that’s why you have all those backup healthy filling snacks you bought waiting for you.
 You can’t go wrong with grilled chicken and veggies or spinach salads.
 If you are a shirt food place ask for a salad with grilled chicken and avocado.
 Throw some olive oil on that B and you are good to go.

 6. Make smarter order choices- Again, lettuce, grilled chicken, avocado and olive oil are your best friends.
-If you want to indulge on hop on the burger train that everyone else is on GO AHEAD it’s okay… but you can make smarter choice.
-Maybe get your burger wrapper in lettuce, or if you are afraid the waiter is going to be mean to you just ask for no bun.
+If you want to indulge hop on the burger train that everyone else is on, GO AHEAD it’s okay… but you can make a smarter choice.
+Maybe get your burger wrapped in lettuce, or if you are afraid the waiter is going to be mean to you just ask for no bun.
 Instead of fries you can always go with a side salad or ask if they have sweet potato fries instead.
-Yes those are probably fried too but you won’t feel as unhealthy and that is a legitimate feeling.
+Yes, those are probably fried too but you won’t feel as unhealthy and that is a legitimate feeling.

 Eating Healthy On the Road is Doable.